mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Zyra know the entire crew by name.
 The scouts at the base on Conway are excited to see the crew again and fill them in on all the rumors going around.
-When they return to Edenelt, the marquis himself greets the Travellers and wants to know how ‘our little project’ is going.
+When they return to Edenelt, the marquis himself greets the Travellers and wants to know how 'our little project' is going.
 ```

 ```